You cannot get cash advances with the Home Depot credit card.

 And that's a good thing considering that credit card cash advances are really expensive.
 If you have another credit card that is enabled for cash advances, you need a cash advance PIN that can be obtained from the issuer, and you need an ATM (any should do it) where you can perform the withdrawal.

-Those are the two main ways to get cash back with a credit card: cash back at the register, cash advances and cash back rewards.
-But they have opposite effects on your wallet.
-Cash rewards come at no extra cost to you and add up to extra money in your pocket.
+In other words, there are three main ways to get cash back with a credit card: cash back at the register, cash advances and cash back rewards.
+But they have differing effects on your wallet.
+Cash rewards come at no extra cost to you and add up to extra money in your pocket, but are less immediate.
 Cash advances, on the other hand, are very costly and penalize you for taking them out.
 And cash back at the register is very rare with credit cards.
 With that, we’ll break down cash rewards and cash advances in a bit more detail below.

-Pick the Right Rewards Card: Cash back rewards are one of three major types of rewards, points and miles being the other two.
+Pick the Right Rewards Card.
+Cash back rewards are one of three major types of rewards, points and miles being the other two.
 If your card has cash back rewards, all you need to do to earn them is use your credit card.
 Typically, you’ll earn at least 1% cash back on all purchases, and many cards offer higher rates for some or all categories of purchases.
 For example, you might get 2% cash back on travel, gas, groceries or another type of purchase while earning 1% for everything else.
 If you’re unsure where to start your search, take a look at WalletHub’s picks for the best cash back credit cards.
-Some of the most prominent include Citi® Double Cash Card – 18 month BT offer and Capital One® Quicksilver® Cash Rewards Credit Card.

 Another much costlier way to get cash from your credit card is a cash advance.
 This type of transaction lets you use your credit card to withdraw money from an ATM, like you would with a debit card.

 How to Get a Cash Advance From Your Credit Card

 Call your issuer and ask for a PIN.

 Once you get the PIN, you can use it to get money from ATMs.
 You can withdraw up to your “cash advance limit,” which is listed on your statement.